thewhiteninja/thewhiteninja.github.io/ntfstool/Google_CTF_2019-Home_Computer.md

    +---------------------------------------------------------------------------------------------------------+
    ```

-   There are two streams for this file.
+   There are two data streams for this file.

 5. Extract the file content